 King Philip’s War

 No U.S. war was as catastrophic as King Philip’s War.
 For 55 years, New England colonists had lived in peace with the Native Americans.
-But then Plymouth Colony grabbed too much Indian land, subjected them to a humiliating peace treaty and hanged three Wampanoags.
+But then Plymouth Colony grabbed too much land, subjected them to a humiliating peace treaty and hanged three Wampanoags.

 War broke out.

 Native Americans attacked nearly half the towns in New England, but it was all over after 14 months of fighting.
 Philip was dead, his head displayed in Plymouth Colony for 20 years.
 As many as a thousand indigenous people were sold into slavery, and 5,000 were killed in battle, of sickness or starvation.
 Another 2,000 fled west or north.
 At the outset of the war, Native Americans comprised 30 percent of New England’s population; by the end, they were down to 15 percent.

 King Philip’s War devastated New England.
 Plymouth Colony lost 8 percent of its adult male population.
 Compare that to the Civil War, in which less than 5 percent of the country’s men died.